open5e/open5e/source/monsters/tome-of-beasts/T/tusked-skyfish.rst

 **Tentacles.** *Melee Weapon Attack:* +5 to hit, reach 10 ft., one creature. *Hit:* 13 (3d6 + 3) bludgeoning damage plus 10 (3d6)
 lightning damage.
-The target is also grappled (escape DC 13).
-Until this grapple ends, the target is restrained.
+The target is also :ref:`srd:grappled` (escape DC 13).
+Until this grapple ends, the target is :ref:`srd:restrained`.
 While grappling the target, the tusked skyfish can’t use this attack against other targets.
 When the tusked skyfish moves, a Medium or smaller target it is grappling moves with it.